Le Commandant Charcot

 - ice class

-Le Commandant Charcot is a sophisticated hybrid-electric ship cruising Antarctica and the Arctic’s Poles with up to 245 guests (200 in Antarctica).
+Le Commandant Charcot is a sophisticated hybrid-electric ship cruising the Arctic with up to 245 guests.
 Named after Doctor Jean-Baptiste Charcot, an explorer and exceptional sailor, this expedition-ready LNG ship was built at the Vard Group (Fincantieri) shipyard in Sovik, Norway, and first set sail in 2021.

 Le Commandant Charcot – At a Glance